 Irene Crimaldi is Associate Professor of Statistics at IMT Lucca (Italy).
 Moreover, she is a member of the Scientific Board of the IMT PhD program and the IMT Director's Delegate for the coordination of the PhD activities and the international mobility programs for the students.

 In 2006-2011 she was researcher and "Professore aggregato" of Probability and Mathematical Statistics at the Department of Mathematics of the University of Bologna and then, in 2011-2014 she was tenured assistant professor and "Professore aggregato" of Probability and Mathematical Statistics at IMT.
 In the period November 2012 – October 2017 she was appointed by the IMT Director for the coordination of the Ph.D. activities and in the period April 2013 – October 2017 she was also the IMT coordinator of the international mobility programs for students.

 See more on her cv.

-interacting reinforced random systems, urn models, species sampling models and their applications, exchangeable sequences and generalizations, stable convergence and convergence of conditional expectations.
+interacting reinforced stochastic processes, urn models, species sampling models and their applications, exchangeable sequences and generalizations, stable convergence and convergence of conditional expectations.